ln80/struct-sensitive/README.md

 This Go library leverages struct tags to identify and manage sensitive fields in structs, ensuring data protection and compliance with privacy standards.

+In simple terms, it provides Redact and Mask utilities for handling fields that contain sensitive data such as PII, PHI, PCI, SSN.

 ## Installation
 ```bash
 go get github.com/ln80/struct-sensitive